 The Bible and Public Life course is designed for independent study online, but learning together significantly enriches the learning experience.
 The course is ideal material for small groups or friends who share a common interest in public engagement; each unit’s resources offer a shared basis for discussion and debate.

 The Bible & Public Life Course is not currently open to new users.
 Thank you for your understanding!

 "The Bible and Public Life course was not only stimulating but helped me to foster a more robust, rigorous Christian worldview and engagement with different spheres of society.
 I particularly loved the contextualisation of learning; the balance between academic and biblical thought and the relevance of teaching to contemporary issues.
 I would highly recommend it!’

 Sarah Haynes, Growth Business Advisor (Pre-scale) at GC Business Growth Hub

-The Bible and Public Life course was designed and created by Philip Powell, who has led Jubilee Centre’s training initiatives since 2013.
+The Bible and Public Life course was designed and created by Philip Powell, who led Jubilee Centre’s training initiatives from 2013-21.
 Philip first encountered the Jubilee Centre when he was browsing in a second hand bookshop and found a selection of Jubilee Centre’s Cambridge Papers from the 1990s.
 It was the first time he had read such careful biblical analysis of a wide range of political and social issues; they made such an impression on him that he was determined to find out more.
 He subscribed to the Cambridge Papers, attended Jubilee Centre’s Winter School in 2008, and was subsequently invited by Jubilee Centre’s director, Jonathan Tame, to develop an online course.

 Philip grew up in Chennai, India, but has lived in England for 20 years.
 He has a master’s degree in Politics and International Relations, and is married to Renate, from the Netherlands.